bhushanpatil288/pooja-Beauty-Salon/README.md

 - `GET /services` : Retrieves a list of all available salon services.
 - `GET /appointments/all` : Retrieves a list of all appointments in the system.
 - `POST /auth/signup` : Registers a new user and sets a JWT cookie (handles `409 Conflict` for existing users).
+- `POST /auth/login` : Authenticates an existing user and sets a secure JWT cookie.
 - `GET /auth/user` : Retrieves the currently authenticated user based on the JWT cookie.
 - `POST /auth/logout` : Logs out the user by clearing the JWT cookie.